 Healthy Beginnings / Increasing Child Vaccination Rates

-Increasing Vaccination Rates2022-02-01T14:43:54-08:00
+Increasing Vaccination Rates2025-02-03T23:55:00-08:00

 Vaccines: defense against infectious diseases1

-One of the State’s biggest barriers to reaching the Let’s Get Healthy California 80% target by 2022 is false information and fears surrounding the long term effect and dangers of vaccinations.
+One of public health’s greatest accomplishments is the development of vaccines.
+Vaccinations help keep children from getting certain dangerous preventable diseases, while also greatly decreasing the spread of diseases among children.
+California continues to work to improve the uptake of child vaccinations, however false information and fears surrounding the long-term effect and dangers of vaccinations represent major barriers.
 Despite recent challenges including public protests, progress continues to be made through collaboration between parents, childcare providers, medical providers, and other key stakeholders.

 Indicator Progress